 - 1. Boys who are nominated by the College Trustees having regard to the Ethos of the School. - 2.
 Sons and Grandsons of current and former staff members who are or have been employed by the Board of Management. - 3.
 Boys whose brothers attend St. Munchin's College or have graduated from St. Munchin's College. - 4.
 Boys whose fathers are past pupils of St. Munchin's College. - 5.
 Boys who attend Scoil Ide. - 6.
 Boys who are permanent residents in the parish of St. Nicholas as defined by Parish boundaries, regardless of which primary school he attends - 7.
-Boys who attend Parteen / Meelick National Schools and Clonlara National School. - 8.
-Boys from the following National Schools in no order of priority: An Mhodh Scoil, Broadford NS, Bridgetown N.S., St. Patrick's N.S., St. Mary's Boys N.S., St. Brigid's N.S., Limerick School Project, John F Kennedy Memorial School, Caherdavin Boys N.S., Cratloe N.S., Killaloe N.S., Ballina N.S., Gaelscoil Sairseal. - 9.
+Boys who attend Parteen/Meelick National Schools, Clonlara N.S. and St. Patrick's Boys N.S. - 8.
+Boys from the following National Schools in no order of priority: An Mhodh Scoil, Broadford NS, Bridgetown N.S., St. Mary's Boys N.S., St. Brigid's N.S., Limerick School Project, John F Kennedy Memorial School, Caherdavin Boys N.S., Cratloe N.S., Killaloe N.S., Ballina N.S., Gaelscoil Sairseal. - 9.
 Boys from all other national schools.